-- 1 (3.08 pm)

-- 2

-- 3 (3.17 pm)

-- 4 LADY SMITH: Ms Bennie.

-- 5 MS BENNIE: Thank you.

-6 'Terry' (read)

-7 MS BENNIE: My Lady, the next read in bears the reference

-8 WIT-1-000001308.

-(A short break)

-9 LADY SMITH: Thank you.

-MS BENNIE: My Lady, this witness wishes to remain anonymous and he's adopted the pseudonym of 'Terry':

-"My name is 'Terry', my year of birth is 1940.
-In 13 1964 I got my MA at St Andrews University.
-In 1965 14 I got my diploma in education from Edinburgh University 15 and my teacher's special certificate at Moray House 16 College.

-17 My first teaching role was in 196 as an assistant 18 prep schoolteacher at Edinburgh Academy and I carried 19 out that role until I retired in the year 200.

-20 When I was at St Andrews University the rector of 21 Edinburgh Academy wrote to me and invited me to go to 22 teach at the Academy, and that was it.
+1 (3.08 pm) 2 (A short break) 3 (3.17 pm) 4 LADY SMITH: Ms Bennie.
+5 MS BENNIE: Thank you.
+6 'Terry' (read) MS BENNIE: My Lady, the next read in bears the reference 7 WIT-1-000001308.
+8 9 LADY SMITH: Thank you.
+MS BENNIE: My Lady, this witness wishes to remain anonymous 10 11 and he's adopted the pseudonym of 'Terry': 12 "My name is 'Terry', my year of birth is 1940.
+In 1964 I got my MA at St Andrews University.
+In 1965 13 14 I got my diploma in education from Edinburgh University and my teacher's special certificate at Moray House 15 16 College.
+17 My first teaching role was in 196 as an assistant prep schoolteacher at Edinburgh Academy and I carried 18 out that role until I retired in the year 200.
+19 20 When I was at St Andrews University the rector of 21 Edinburgh Academy wrote to me and invited me to go to teach at the Academy, and that was it.
+22 I was an assistant teacher, so an ordinary teacher 23 .
+The subjects I taught were 24 of and

-1 .
 I also took rugby and cricket coaching.
+The

+age group I taught was nine-, ten- and 11-year-olds, all

+prep school.

-The 2 age group I taught was nine-, ten- and 11-year-olds, all prep school.
-3 My line manager when I was teaching at 4 5 Edinburgh Academy was the headmaster of the prep school.
-6 To start with that was Mr James Britton, which was followed by Mr James Burnet, then Lawrence Smith and 7 8 finally Mr Campbell Paterson.
+My line manager when I was teaching at Edinburgh Academy was the headmaster of the prep school.
+To start with that was Mr James Britton, which was followed by Mr James Burnet, then Lawrence Smith and finally Mr Campbell Paterson.
 They were the four prep school headmasters during my time.

-9 One role I had at Edinburgh Academy was the 10 11 organising or assisting in the organising of the many 12 trips that the boys would go on.
-There were many after-school activities in which I took part.
-I didn't 13 14 have any responsibility for any of the school policies, but I did contribute in that I was asked to give my 15 16 opinion about some things.
-17 I would think that would come from the deputy 18 headmaster, who was John Brownlee.
-I'm sure there were 19 written policies latterly, but I cannot recall them all.
-20 There was one for forward planning in relation to 21 lessons, so by such and such a time we had to get the 22 classes to such and such a stage for example.
-I don't recall much about policy documents.
-23 I didn't really have a great deal of involvement in 24 25 anything like that.
-I wasn't involved in the
+10 One role I had at Edinburgh Academy was the 11 organising or assisting in the organising of the many 12 trips that the boys would go on.
+There were many 13 after-school activities in which I took part.
+I didn't 14 have any responsibility for any of the school policies, 15 but I did contribute in that I was asked to give my 16 opinion about some things.